CommandPost/CommandPost-DeveloperGuide/api/hs/hs.deezer.md

 # [docs](index.md) » hs.deezer
 ---

-Controls for Deezer music player
+Controls for Deezer music player.

+Heavily inspired by 'hs.spotify', credits to the original author.

 ## API Overview
 * Constants - Useful values which cannot be changed